mtroym/decentralized101/00_step_into_blockchain.md

    - > **Theorem B (Merkle proof consistency)**: It is unfeasible to output a Merkle root $h$ and two "inconsistent" proofs $\pi_i$ and $\pi_i^{\prime}$ for two different inputs $x_i$ and $x_i^\prime$ at the $i$th leaf in the tree of size $n$.

 ## Digital Signitures.
-1. Secret key to sign a file, and use public key to verify accept or reject.
+1. Use a secret key to sign a file, and use paired public key to verify accept or reject.
     - Triple of algorithm
       - `pk, sk = Gen()`
       - `sign = Sign(sk, msg)`